 If you need extra length, you can always change from a paragraph format to bullet points.
 For example, in your professional profile, instead of describing your expertise with 5-6 sentences, divide them into bullet points and highlight important words within each point.

-Another oil and gas resume writing tip to increase length would be to include sections throughout where you can showcase your experience that much more.
+Another oil and gas resume writing tip to increase length would be to include sections where you can showcase your experience that much more.

 Adding in contract work or relevant volunteer experience will help you get to the desired length.
 Make sure any information you add remains relevant to the position you are vying for.